EliZuniga/ANGM-2305-Final-Project-proposal.md/README.md

 # **Milestones**
 * ### Week 1
-  - Start developing the main function that will be needed for the four connect game to run at its full potential
+  - Start developing the main function that will be needed for the four connect game to run at its full potential.
 * ### Week 2
-  - Implement the draw system for the game
+  - Implement the draw system for the game.
-  - Have the vertically suspended grid implemented
+  - Have the vertically suspended grid implemented.
-  - Mouse input works as indented
+  - Mouse input works as indented.
+* ### Week 3
+  - Finalize the program.
+  - Optimize the program to have good performance for the best user experience.
+  - Turn in the Final.